leob/express-mongo-rest-starter/README.md

 your controllers etcetera simple.
 We could use [this](https://github.com/getlackey/mongoose-ref-validator) Mongoose plugin to enforce 'referential integrity' (prevent deleting a document which still refers to other documents)

-Even when using these Mongoose facilities it might be a good idea to introduce a Services layer next to the Controllers layer (I've already created a 'services' directory but it is currently empty).
+Even when using these Mongoose facilities it may be a good idea to introduce a Services layer next to the Controllers layer (I've already created a 'services' directory but it is currently empty).
 This way we can keep the controllers simple, maybe it turns out that the 'controllers' are not needed anymore (it might be that we end up with only routing boilerplate) and we can get rid of them (replace them with a generic module).